mardonat/patchmaps/README.md

 ## Test data

-test data can be found in the [https://github.com/mardonat/patchmaps/tree/main/tutorials](tutorials folder).
+test data can be found in the [tutorial folder](https://github.com/mardonat/patchmaps/tree/main/tutorials).
 Different fields and tramlines are provided in different countries around the world to test the creation of patchmaps.

 ## License